Don’t Pay for Dirty Water is an autonomous campaign of individuals who want clean water.

 1. Don’t pay

-Your next bill should arrive by post or email with a breakdown of charges for water supply and for wastewater/sewerage charges.
-If it doesn’t, you may need to contact your water company for an itemised bill.
+Unmetered customers: Your next (or most recent) bill should arrive by post or email with a breakdown of charges for water supply and for wastewater/sewerage charges.
+If it doesn’t have the breakdown, you may need to contact your water company for an itemised bill.
+Howerver, as a general rule, the split is roughly 50/50.

+You are usually asked to pay in advance for water and sewage services.
 Pay ONLY the water supply part of your bill either by bank transfer or over the phone.
+You can usually pay in two instalments or monthly instalments but check with your water company, as they differ.

 2. Tell them why you won’t pay

-Our three-step complaints process can protect you and gives all strikers a collective basis to resist further consequences and push for more action to clean up our water!
+Our three-step complaints process can guide you through a lower-risk process and gives all boycotters a collective basis to resist further consequences and push for more action to clean up our water!

 - 1. File a formal complaint to your water company